About

 -Pat Ogden, somatic psychology pioneer

-Every thought, feeling, behavior, and sensation we experience happens for a reason.
-While it would be nice if we could change unwanted patterns by willing them away, we often can’t.
-We want to be seen, understood and believed, rather than be criticized and fixed.
-I support people connect with a sense of compassion, spaciousness and curiosity towards all parts of themselves and others to facilitate connection that lasts.
-Through radical compassion and acceptance, seemingly impossible change can start to be possible.
+The Philosophy: Every thought, feeling, behavior, and sensation we experience happens for a reason.
+While it would be nice if we could change unwanted patterns or people by willing them away, we often can’t.
+Individuals as well as parts of individuals want to be seen, understood and believed, rather than be criticized and fixed.
+Through curiosity, creativity, compassion, courage and playfulness, I believe unexpected connection can flourish.

 My approach is relational, somatic and collaborative.
 I am primarily an IFS or internal family systems* therapist, so often incorporate the framework and tools from this approach into my work.